 Between the nine options above, you should have plenty to choose from in terms of quality, style, and price.
 If you are more in the market for general spandex shorts, we devoted an entire piece to that where we go into the finer point of those garments as well.
 Also, don’t miss our piece on compression tops which outlines the best long-sleeved compression shirts out there today.

+Let’s leave you with a video piece from one of our favorite brands.
 We love this “Falling in Love with Yoga” video from Lululemon.